India suspends visa services for citizens of Canada, Trudeau says he's not trying to cause problems

 Canada has yet to provide any evidence of Indian involvement in the killing.
 India's security and intelligence branches have long been active in South Asia and are suspected in a number of killings in Pakistan.
 But arranging the killing of a Canadian citizen in Canada, home to nearly 2 million people of Indian descent, would be unprecedented.

-“No specific information has been shared by Canada on the issue,” Bagchi said.
-“We are willing to look at any specific information that is provided to us.”

-He accused Canada of providing a safe haven for terrorists.
-He said India has regularly provided it with specific evidence about criminal activities by people based on its soil, but the information has not been acted upon.
+Bagchi, the Indian foreign ministry spokesman, accused Canada of providing a safe haven for terrorists.
+He said India has regularly provided Canada with specific evidence about criminal activities by people based on its soil, but the information has not been acted upon.

 India has criticized Canada for years over giving free rein to Sikh separatists, including Nijjar.
 New Delhi had accused him of having links to terrorism, which he denied.

-Nijjar, a plumber, was also a leader in what remains of a once-strong movement to create an independent Sikh homeland, known as Khalistan.
+Nijjar was a local leader in what remains of a once-strong movement to create an independent Sikh homeland, known as Khalistan.
 A bloody decadelong Sikh insurgency shook north India in the 1970s and 1980s until it was crushed in a government crackdown in which thousands of people were killed, including prominent Sikh leaders.

 While the active insurgency ended decades ago, the Indian government has warned that Sikh separatists are trying to stage a comeback and pressed countries like Canada, where Sikhs comprise over 2% of the population, to do more in stopping them.